schollz/zxcvbn/README.md

 ## todo

+- [ ] midi use a clock to decrement a duration counter for turning off notes (instead of using note_off)
 - [ ] have tli keep track of originating line and highlight it
-- [ ] midi use a clock to decrement a duration counter for turning off notes (instead of using note_off)
-- [x] add sample selector from old one
 - [ ] use blend_mode to highlight the region being played
-- [ ] TEST wedges define wedges per-line, everything runs at 24ppqn wedge = pulses per line
 - [ ] on mutes, do note off
 - [ ] cache parsers for notes and chain
 - [ ] allow chains to playthrough only once